 The findings in this study reveal that neonatologists' views regarding the resuscitation at 22 weeks, and in some circumstances at 23 weeks as well, do not correspond to the national guidelines.
-Resuscitation guidelines in the threshold of viability vary among different countries, but they generally recommend that infants born at or beyond 23 weeks' gestation should be considered for active resuscitation, while those born earlier will receive comfort care or should be managed according to individual circumstances.
-Decisions about resuscitation take into account factors such as gestational age, birth weight, parental preferences and the infant's overall condition.
-In Canada and UK palliative care is suggested when there is high risk for mortality or severe neurodevelopmental disability, which includes for example all infants born at 22 weeks GA, or birth-weight <400g irrespective of additional risk factors, and intensive care or palliative care are both usual care options for infants at 23 weeks.
-[22,23].
-Based on survival rate without major impairment, in Australia and New Zealand, guidelines suggest that for infants born at 23 weeks', decisions about the baby's best interests should be done in partnership with parents and can be flexible, while those born at 22 weeks' gestation will usually receive comfort care.
+Resuscitation guidelines in the threshold of viability vary among different countries, but they generally recommend that infants born at or beyond 23 weeks gestation should be considered for active resuscitation while those born earlier will receive comfort care or should be managed according to individual circumstances.
+Decisions about resuscitation take into account factors such as GA, birth weight, parental preferences and the infant's overall condition.
+In Canada and UK. palliative care is suggested when there is high risk for mortality or severe neurodevelopmental disability, which includes, for example, all infants born at 22 weeks GA, or birth weight <400g irrespective of additional risk factors, and intensive care and palliative care are both copyright.

+usual care options for infants at 23 weeks.
+Based on survival rate without major impairment, in Australia and New Zealand, guidelines suggest that for infants born at 23 weeks, decisions about the baby's best interests should be made in partnership with parents and can be flexible while those born at 22 weeks gestation will usually receive comfort care.
 Infants born at 24 weeks will usually receive full resuscitation and care.
-[24] In Belgium, from 24 weeks resuscitation is mandatory.
-Below 24 weeks, resuscitation is generally not recommended, but exceptions are considered.[19]
-In the US, the guidance by the American College of Obstetricians and the AAP is to consider resuscitation at 22 and 23 weeks and recommend it at 24 and 25 weeks.
-[25-27] As mentioned, the Israeli guidlines at 24 and 25 weeks and recommend it at 24.0 gestation and higher is the default.
+In Belgium, from 24 weeks resuscitation is mandatory.
+After 24 weeks, resuscitation is generally not recommended, but exceptions are considered.
+In the USA, the guidance by the American College of Obstetricians and the American Academy of Pediatrics (AAP) is to consider resuscitation at 22 and 23 weeks and recommend it at 24 and 25 weeks.24-26 As mentioned, the Israeli guidlines state that no intensive care should be provided at 22.0-22.6 weeks gestation, and that providing intensive care to preterm infants born at 24.0 gestation and higher is the default.
 At 23.0-23.6 gestation, treatment should be in accordance with the parents' wishes and the newborn's clinical status and response to intensive care after birth.
-16

 Although many guidelines resemble the Israeli guidelines, in some countries, a more proactive approach is common even at 22 weeks.
-[28] Outcomes of infants delivered at 22 to 24 weeks of gestation vary significantly between countries and even between centers.
-[5] The data on survival of extreme premature infants in Israel shows practically no survival at 22.0-22.6 weeks' gestation, around 17% survival for preterm infants born at 23.0-23.6 weeks' gestation, and 50-60% at 24.0-24.6 weeks .
-[29] Among other explanations for the low survival rate in Israel, which is considered a modern developed country with good medical capabilities, one can argue for a self-fulfilling prophecy explanation.
-Accordingly, if neonatologists in Israel believe that survival is extremely rare in 22-23 weeks' gestation, they will refrain from providing intensive care to newborns born at these weeks.
-Adhering to this argument, it is possible, theoretically, that if neonatologists offer more intensive care at 23 and even at 22 weeks' gestation, the survival rate may increase.
+Outcomes of infants delivered at 22-24 weeks of gestation vary significantly between countries and even between centres.
+The data on survival of extremely premature infants in Israel show practically no survival at 22.0-22.6 weeks gestation, around 17% survival for preterm infants born at 23.0-23.6 weeks gestation, and 50%-60% at 24.0-24.6 weeks .
+Among other explanations for the low survival rate in Israel, which is considered a modern developed country with good medical capabilities, one can argue for a selffulfilling prophecy explanation.
+Accordingly, if neonatologists in Israel believe that survival is extremely rare at 22-23 weeks gestation, they will refrain from providing intensive care to newborns born at these weeks.
+Adhering to this argument, it is possible, theoretically, that if neonatologists offer more intensive care at 23 and even at 22 weeks gestation, the survival rate may increase.